CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 Two of those classes play important roles at the architecture level.

-* `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
+* `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events.
 * `LogsCenter` : This class is used by many classes to write log messages to Agendum's log file to record noteworthy system information and events.